 - File workers’ comp claims within a year of a loved one’s fatal workplace accident.

 - Submit reimbursement requests for travel or other medical expenses within one year of the date you incurred the expense.

 - Submit to a drug test.

-If you have been wrongfully denied benefits or believe you should be receiving a higher amount, the workers’ compensation lawyers at the Fitzpatrick Firm, LLC can assist you with your claim.
-If you have received a serious injury, are facing long-term disability, or are unable to return to your job, we will go above and beyond to investigate your case, dig into your medical reports, and hold your employer accountable for their refusal to act in your interests.
+If you have been wrongfully denied workers’ comp benefits or believe you should be receiving a higher amount, the workers’ compensation lawyers at the Fitzpatrick Firm, LLC can assist you with your claim.
+We go above and beyond when we represent injured workers who are experiencing financial distress due to lost wages, are facing long-term disability, or are unable to return to their job.
+An experienced workers’ compensation attorney will investigate your case, dig into your medical reports, and hold your employer accountable for their refusal to give you the benefits you are entitled to.

-If you were injured in an accident that occurred at work, and you aren’t receiving the compensation you are owed, we can help.
-Schedule a free consultation today with The Fitzpatrick Firm, LLC to discuss your case by calling or filling out the form below to get started.
+If you were injured in an accident at work, and you aren’t receiving the compensation you are owed, we can help.
+Schedule a free consultation today with The Fitzpatrick Firm, LLC so we can answer any personal injury questions you may have, or discuss your workers’ comp case.